 No, you're not in the Waldorf!
-This is Texas Tech's newest Women's dormitory and most modern on the campus for upperclass women.
-Located on the corner of Broadway & College, 376 coeds have easy access to the "Avenue".
+This is Texas Tech's newest women's on the corner of Broadway and College, the 376 coeds have easy access to the "Avenue".

-The formal lounge just off the main lobby is a place for entertaining your visitors and parents.
-An informal lounge connecting our dorm with Doak Hall is perfect for watching television or playing bridge.
-There are several mixers in our large dinning hall with the boy's dorms during the year, so that every one can get acquainted.
+The formal lounge just off the main lobby is a place for entertaining your visitors and parnts.
+An informal lounge connecting Weeks with Doak Hall is perfect for watching television or playing bridge.
+There are several mixers in our large dining hall with the boy's dorms during the year, so that every one can get acquainted.

 The rooms are planned with an eye for beauty as well as livability.
-Each girl has her own built-in closet, chest - of - drawers, and spacious desk.
+Each girl has her own built-in closet, chest-of-drawers, and spacious desk.
 Beds roll away into a couch for day time lounging or studying, and ample storage provides for all those extras so necessary to college life.
-Each room has it's individual color scheme with the lavatory matching the adjustable study lamps and bulletin board built above each desk.
+Each room has its individual color scheme with the lavatory matching the adjustable study lamps and bulletin board built above each desk.